Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

-Here you will find a in depth explanation how the `autoupdate` part of a app manifest works
+Here you will find an in-depth explanation of how the `autoupdate` part of an app manifest works.

 ## Using autoupdate

+Use `checkver` to query the current version of either a specific app, or all apps of a bucket.

+To query the current version of a specific app of the main bucket, run:

+    .\bin\checkver.ps1 <app>

+To query the current version of all apps of the main bucket, run:

+    .\bin\checkver.ps1

+or use * in place of the app name:

+    .\bin\checkver.ps1 *

+which can be used to check all versions of a bucket other than the main bucket (see below).

-In the output of `checkver` you can see if an outdated app has autoupdate available, if so you can run following command to automatically update the manifest
+In the output of `checkver` you can see if an outdated app has autoupdate available.
+If so, you can run the following command to automatically update the respective app's manifest

     .\bin\checkver.ps1 <app> -u

+To use a bucket other than the main bucket, specify its directory as a second argument to `checkver`

+    .\bin\checkver.ps1 <app> <bucket_dir> -u

 It is recommended to verify that the updated manifest still works by installing the app with following command